kf000/Wordle-Solver/README.md

 ```
 * attempts_list and colors_list

-Simply input your wordle grid details using these two variable.
+Simply input your wordle grid details using these two variables.

 ```sh
  attempts_list = ['train', 'cleat']